Aes256 virus Removal Guide

 The name of the Aes256 ransomware virus might give a hint for some of you that it’s a file-encrypting malware that uses AES-256 encryption algorithm.
 Indeed, the purpose of this ransomware is to attacks computers and take files stored there to hostage.
 The majority of computer users are scared of losing their pictures, music or movie collections, and various important documents.
 However, they often think about data protection when it’s too late; when ransomware has already put its dirty fingers on their precious files.
 During data encryption malware appends .aes256 file extension that prevents victims from using their files, and distinguishes infected files from the safe ones.
 However, Aes256 virus targets the most popular file types to cause more damage to the users and encourage them to pay the ransom.
 As soon as all targeted files are damaged, the ransomware drops a ransom note called “!!Read This_Important!!!.txt” on the affected computer’s desktop.
 It contains shocking and unpleasant information about encrypted files and supposedly the only possibility to reset them – contacting cyber criminals and paying the ransom.
 However, crooks might be lying.
 They may not have the necessary decryption software, or they can forget the promises to help you with data recovery after receiving the payment.
 Transferring demanded amount of Bitcoins might end up sadly, and we do not recommend risking your money.
 It’s better to remove Aes256 from the computer and scarify all your files.
 However, some additional solutions might help you to recover at least some of your records, and you can find them at the end of this article.

 In the ransom note delivered by the Aes256 malware, hackers suggest not to use any other data decryption tools because they might damage encrypted files and make data encryption impossible with their provided tool.
-Victims are asked to write an email to firstname.lastname@example.org or email@example.com, or contact them via BitMsg and purchase a private decryption key.
+Victims are asked to write an email to email@example.com or firstname.lastname@example.org, or contact them via BitMsg and purchase a private decryption key.
 Creators of the Aes256 virus does not reveal the size of the ransom; victims have to send their unique ID number and wait while they tell the worth of the damaged files.
 The price might vary depending on the amount and importance of the infected files.
 However, some victims claim that they were asked to pay 10 Bitcoins that equals to more than 7000 GBP.
 It’s an enormous sum of money, and you should not give it to the criminals easily.
 They will use your money for developing even more dangerous cyber threats and find new ways to get more money illegally.
 Then, you will be on their target list – if you paid once; hopefully, you will pay twice.
 Do not give hope to the hacker’s and focus on Aes256 removal.
-Install RestoroIntego and follow the instructions at the end of the article.
+Install FortectIntego and follow the instructions at the end of the article.

 How do developers spread ransomware?